top of page

 Description - SAVAGE STATION TO MALVERN HILL - [3 Day Scenario (174 Turns)] --- Same as Scenario 5d, except Jackson abandons efforts to repair the Grapevine and Alexander bridges.
 His command is released at 8:20 am on the 29th instead of 8 pm.
 (ALSO NOTE: This lengthy "campaign" scenario is particularly unsuited for human play against the AI--see Designer's Notes).

-Analysis - In this scenario the release of Jackson's Command greatly enhances the ability of the Confederates to make the end of the Seven Days Campaign a much more interesting affair.
-If you don't want to do the ENTIRE Seven Days Campaign than this is a pretty fair place to start an abbreviated version of the campaign.
+Analysis - If you don't want to do the ENTIRE Seven Days Campaign than this is a pretty fair place to start an abbreviated version of the campaign.
 The number of turns allows you plenty of time to play without it lasting "forever" which the longer Seven Days scenarios might seem to last.
 Play this one for the best Seven Days experience.
-Be sure to pay attention to where and when Stuart arrives!

 05h.jpg